Thank you for contacting

-The Internal Revenue Service has launched an expanded set of multilingual services for the 2025 tax season, offering assistance in more than 350 languages to help non-English-speaking taxpayers prepare and file their tax returns.
-The update, part of the agency’s modernization effort under the Inflation Reduction Act, aims to improve access to free tax help and ensure that every taxpayer can communicate with the IRS in an official language they understand.
+The Internal Revenue Service launched an expanded set of multilingual services for the 2025 tax season, offering assistance in more than 350 languages to help non-English-speaking taxpayers prepare and file their tax returns.
+The update was part of the agency's modernization effort under the Inflation Reduction Act — though it is worth noting that Congress has since rescinded a significant portion of that funding, reducing the IRS's original $79.4 billion allocation to approximately $26 billion as of early 2026.
+The initiative aimed to improve access to free tax help and ensure that every taxpayer could communicate with the IRS in a language they understand.

 The IRS multilingual services now include a redesigned website with translated materials, new phone interpretation lines, and expanded community programs.
 These updates aim to remove barriers that have long prevented non-English-speaking individuals from understanding their tax obligations and accessing official information.